How can we help you today?

 Reduces risk of loss and saves you money

 Many domain registrars offer discounts for multi-year registrations.
-This is cheaper for them, so they pass the savings onto you.
+This is cheaper for them, so they pass the savings on to you.
 By paying for several years upfront, you secure a lower rate, avoid future price hikes, and save money compared to annual renewals.

 What happens if you fail to renew your domain?

-1. Your domain becomes inactive.
-Your website goes offline, leading to a loss of visitors, potential revenue, and a drop in search engine rankings.
+1. Your domain becomes inactive: Your website goes offline, leading to a loss of visitors, potential revenue, and a drop in search engine rankings.

-2. You have a 30-day grace period to pay.
-Your domain remains with your registrar, and you can reactivate it once you’ve paid the renewal fee.
+2. You have a 30-day grace period to pay: Your domain remains with your registrar, and you can reactivate it once you’ve paid the renewal fee.

-3. Your domain goes into a 30-day redemption period.
-On top of the grace period, you have another month to secure your payment.
-However, to renew your domain, you’ll need to pay a redemption fee of $50–$150.This is also when domain hijackers start to surface.
-They take advantage of the stressful situation by promising help to reacquire the domain or exploiting weaknesses like poor passwords and security questions
+3. Your domain enters a 30-day redemption period: In addition to the grace period, you have another month to make your payment.
+However, to renew your domain, you’ll need to pay a redemption fee of $50–$150.
+This is also when domain hijacking occurs; hijackers offer fake services to help you recover your domain.

-4. Your domain goes into the pending delete phase.
-Once the redemption period is over, your domain is sent back to the registry, where it’s ’held’ for 5–7 days.
+4. Your domain goes into the pending delete phase: Once the redemption period is over, your domain is sent back to the registry, where it’s ’held’ for 5–7 days.
 This serves as a final check to see if you really want to let it go.

 What if you have Domain Expiration Protection (DEP)?